trasherdk/timestamp-microservice/README.md

+# This is a fork of [lukePeavey's timestamp-microservice](https://github.com/lukePeavey/timestamp-microservice) stale repository.

-# API Project: Timestamp Microservice
+## API Project: Timestamp Microservice

 This project is part of the [freeCodeCamp](http://freecodecamp.org)  APIs and Microservices certification.